MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 ## Develop a data-driven culture

 To build a successful data strategy, you need a data-driven culture.
 Develop one that fosters open, collaborative participation consistently.
-This is so the entire workforce can learn, communicate, and improve the organization's business outcomes.
-It will also improve each employee's ability to generate impact or influence, backed by data.
+The entire workforce can then learn, communicate, and improve the organization's business outcomes.
+Developing a data-driven culture will also improve each employee's ability to generate impact or influence, backed by data.

-Where you start on the journey will depend on your organization, your industry, and where you in the maturity curve.
+Where you start on the journey will depend on your organization, your industry, and where you are in the maturity curve.
 Let's look at what a maturity curve looks like.

 ### Level 0